Hal Stalmaster

 Harry Lapidus Stalmaster (born March 29, 1940) is an American film and television actor.
-He is perhaps best known for playing the title role in the film Johnny Tremain, based on the 1943 historical novel by Esther Forbes.
+He is best known for playing the title role in the film Johnny Tremain, based on the 1943 historical novel by Esther Forbes.

+Life and career

-Stalmaster was born in Los Angeles, California, and attended Beverly Hills High School.
-In 1957 he starred in the title role of the film Johnny Tremain.
-He then attended the University of California, graduating in 1963.
-He retired from acting in 1966, last appearing in the sitcom television series My Three Sons.
+Stalmaster was born in Los Angeles, California.
+He was the brother of Lynn Stalmaster, a casting director.
+He attended Beverly Hills High School.
+He began his screen career in 1957, appearing in the anthology television series Cavalcade of America.
+In the same year, he starred in the title role of the film Johnny Tremain.

+Later in his career, Stalmaster guest-starred in television programs including The Rebel and 12 O'Clock High, and attended the University of California, graduating in 1963.

-Stalmaster served as an army officer at the Presidio in San Francisco, California, for two years.
-He also worked as a booking agent.
+Stalmer retired from acting in 1966, last appearing in the sitcom television series My Three Sons.
+After retiring from acting, he served as an army officer at the Presidio in San Francisco, California for two years.
+He worked as a booking agent.